 Bugs: Don't be so danged literal!

-- Break the Haughty: Most of the animator's antics target Bugs' Pride as much as just prank him like Daffy's case, and Bugs is well aware from the start this is their intent.
+- Break the Haughty: Most of the animator's antics target Bugs' Pride as much as just prank him like Daffy's case, and Bugs is well aware from the start this is their intent, protesting that he's making him "look bad".
 He reacts in outrage when the animator adds "impostors" of him, or risks his good reputation by framing him with strike picket signs.

 - The Cameo: Yep, that's Elmer Fudd at the end as the animator, taking pleasure in finally getting the better of Bugs.

-- The Dog Bites Back: The animator, of course.Elmer Fudd: (laughs) Well, I finally got even with that screwy wabbit!
+- The Dog Bites Back: The animator, of course.Elmer Fudd: [laughs] Well, anyway...
+I finally got even with that screwy wabbit!

 - Foreshadowing: Early on, Bugs is shown to have an animosity with the cartoonist for unspecified reasons.
 This is before the audience finds out the animator is Elmer Fudd.